Manage data ArcGIS Online

 You can set view definitions to hide fields that you don't want users to see or show only a subset of the features in the overall dataset.
 You'll set a definition on the view to show only recently reported activity.
 For this scenario, data collected in 2018 is considered recent data.

-- In the Layer definitions pane, click Add filter.
-In the Filter pane, click Add expression.
+5. In the Layer definitions pane, click Add filter.
+In the Filter pane, click Add new.

 The map updates to show fewer features, only those with attributes that match the criteria of the view definition.